 6. Operating Costs

-One of the most important factors to consider when purchasing a printer for envelopes is the operating costs.
+One of the most important factors to consider when purchasing an envelope printer is the operating costs.

 Because sometimes, the initial cost of inkjet printers might be lesser, but the ink cost can be higher.
-This means the printer will recover more maintenance costs as compared to the initial purchase cost.
+This means the printer will recover more maintenance costs than the initial purchase cost.

 The bottom line is that you don’t want to spend more money on operating costs than you need to.